Blake-Madden/tinyexpr-plusplus/README.md

 ## Building

-*TinyExpr++* is self-contained in two files: "tinyexpr.cpp and "tinyexpr.h".
+*TinyExpr++* is self-contained in two files: "tinyexpr.cpp" and "tinyexpr.h".
 To use *TinyExpr++*, simply add those two files to your project.

 The documentation can be built using the following: